esp/esp.github.io/index.md

 ESP tends to work well if you have these sorts of requirements:

 * You're building large composite application, potentially with multiple development teams.
-* You're application needs be multi teared and decoupled - views can be grouped into modules, services can be reused amongst modules/views.
+* You're application is multi-tiered and decoupled - views can be grouped into modules, services can be reused amongst modules/views.
-* You building a 'micro front end' Single Page Application application and want to release different parts of it independently.
+* You building a 'micro front end' SPA and want to release different parts of it independently.
 * You are dealing with a large amount of state, complex screens with 20-200+ inputs, various workflows or maybe different representations of the same data.
 * Your have real time requirements and need reactive modeling APIs to manage complex business logic.

 ## Where can it be used?

-ESP can be used on both client and servers; anywhere you have complex real-time and in-memory state that requires modelling.
+ESP can be used on both client and servers, anywhere you have complex real-time and in-memory state that requires modelling.

 Within your application you may have several independent areas that manage complex state, each of these could be candidates for ESP.